Zooarchaeology: Genetic analysis

 Genetic analysis using ancient DNA is an important tool used by zooarchaeologists.
 Genetic history of an animal can give information on population movement over time and environmental adaptations necessary to live in an area.
 It can also give context to how animals may or may not have been domesticated over time by a group of people.
 Ancient DNA is critical to the genetic analysis of animals remains.
 Whereas modern DNA has very long fragments in samples, ancient DNA has very short fragments, making it very easily contaminated.
 The extraction and sampling of ancient DNA requires highly specialized training, as well as intensive protocol to prevent it from being contaminated by modern DNA.
 The paper :Ancient DNA Analysis of the Oldest Canid Species from the Siberian Arctic and Genetic Contribution to the Domestic Dog" by Lee et al. gives a description of claws and teeth were sampled for ancient DNA.
 In a facility specially designed for ancient DNA extraction, with the use of personal protective equipment and regular bleaching of surfaces and tools, the claws and teeth were wiped with bleach to destroy all modern DNA on the surface, and were then drilled into a powder.
 The DNA fragments were extracted from the bone powder using an ancient DNA extraction protocol.
 After using several processes to replicate the DNA fragments and verify the results (PCR and gel electrophoresis), the ancient DNA from the bone powder was sequenced and then analyzed.

 ZooMS

-With ZooMS analysis (Zooarchaeology by Mass Spectrometry), the animal species behind a bone fragment or bone artefact can be determined even when no morphological traits survive.
+With ZooMS analysis (Zooarchaeology by Mass Spectrometry), the animal species behind a bone fragment or bone artifact can be determined even when no morphological traits survive.
 The method makes use of interspecies differences in the structure of collagen.

 Quantification

-Yet another technique that zooarchaeologists use is quantification.
-They make interpretations based on the number and size of the bones.
+Yet another technique zooarchaeologists use is quantification.
+They make interpretations based on the number and size of the faunal remains.
 These interpretations include how important different animals might have been to the diet.
+NISP (Number of Identified Specimens) is the most widely used quantification method.
+It is defined as a simple count that shows taxonomic abundance.
+It is favored for being standardized and easily replicable.
+However, NISP can run into issues with differential preservation and identifiability of some animals.
+For example, bones more prone to fragmentation will be overrepresented in an assemblage counted with NISP.
+Some studies will use MNI (Minimum Number of Individuals) or MNE (Minimum Number of Elements) to mitigate these issues.